-Under section 117.07 of the Code, a variety of public officers are exempt from liability for certain weapons-related activities, carried out for the purpose of their duties or employment, that would otherwise be offences under the Code or the Firearms Act.
-Clause 12 of Bill C-21 adds the following two categories to the list of individuals who are considered "public officers" pursuant to section 117.07(2) of the Code:
+Under section 117.07 of the Code, a variety of "public officers" are exempt from liability for certain weapons-related activities, done for the purpose of their duties or employment that would otherwise be offences under the Code or the Firearms Act.
+Clause 12 adds the following two categories to the list of individuals who are considered "public officers" pursuant to section 117.07(2) of the Code:

-- persons employed by the Bank of Canada or the Royal Canadian Mint who are responsible for the security of its facilities (new section 117.07(2)(i)); and - persons employed by any federal agency or body, other than persons employed in the federal public administration, who are responsible for the security of that agency's or body's facilities and are prescribed to be public officers by regulation (new section 117.07(2)(j)).
+- a person employed by the Bank of Canada or the Royal Canadian Mint who is responsible for the security of its facilities; or - a person employed by any federal agency or body, other than a person employed in the federal public administration, who is responsible for the security of that agency's or body's facilities and is prescribed to be a public officer by an Act or regulation.